-During the start of the pandemic everyone had to rush home, the switch from our normal working life to working from the kitchen table, or sharing the already questionable wifi with 3 other housemates, was dumped on us quickly.
+During the start of the pandemic everyone had to rush home, the switch from our normal working life to working from the kitchen table, or sharing the already questionable Wi-Fi with three other housemates, was dumped on us quickly.
 There was little time to put together an action plan for our team members, leading to a lot of uncertainty.

 Common Challenges when working from home

 Especially for social butterflies, this can be a blow to their mental health.
 Of course, everyone is different and your team members will all need different levels of socialising.
 However, there should always be something on the calendar for them to look forward to!

 When you’re lacking that social interaction it’s also much more difficult to get access to the right information.
 Your employees can’t ask a quick question in person anymore, making the flow of information much slower and affecting efficiency.
 This can lead to difficult remote collaboration.

 Whether your team is living alone, or with family and roommates, being with the same people all the time, or no one at all, will affect how lonely they feel.
 This is one of the biggest issues with teams working from home, leaving a lot of people feeling forgotten about due to the lack of their usual work interactions.

 It’s much more difficult to switch off when working from home.
 Because your employees are in the same space all the time with no commute time to differentiate between work and home, people find themselves working later or picking up a work email late in the evening.
 This can have long-term negative effects on mental health and sleep patterns, eventually leading to employee stress.

 Tip: Also check out our article on the most common mistakes in remote work!

 How managers can help support employees working from home